-While the tourism industry tries to deal with the idea of Great Britain leave the EU in a near future, Portugal steps forward and launches a campaign #Brelcome – Portugal will never leave you to keep encouraging British tourists to visit the country.
+While the tourism industry tries to deal with the idea of Great Britain leaving the EU in a near future, Portugal steps forward and launches a campaign #Brelcome – Portugal will never leave you to keep encouraging British tourists to visit the country.

-The British market is the largest one emitter of tourists to Portugal.
+The British market is the largest emitter of tourists to Portugal.
 Last year, the country received 1.8 million tourists from the United Kingdom and, according to the data available so far, in January 2019 we saw a growth of 6.4% (71,400) in the number of guests coming from Britain.

 We talked to Luís Araújo, the president of Turismo de Portugal, to know more about a campaign that already reached four million people in the UK.